 | Hybrid | Both | Slightly more complex architecture |

-In practice, hybrid search outperforms either approach alone.
-Most production RAG systems at companies like Notion, Confluence, and enterprise search providers use hybrid retrieval as their default.
+In practice, hybrid search often outperforms either approach alone.
+Many enterprise search and RAG stacks use hybrid retrieval as their default starting point.

 Deep dive: Hybrid Search: Dense + Sparse.